jsaxon-cars/Pyramid-Backbone-Playground/README.txt

 That's it at the moment.

+The first example of sending down json is: http://localhost:6543/post/3 which will return actually the list of posts.

 The basis for the backbone.js is bring brought in from:

 http://joshbohde.com/blog/backbonejs-and-django one of the most helpful resources I've found for backbone.js